Equity capital markets in United States: regulatory overview

 NASDAQ Market Center, which provides market participants with the ability to access, process, display and integrate orders and quotes for stocks listed on NASDAQ and other exchanges.

-As at 6 January 2015 the three markets of the NASDAQ Stock Market were home to an aggregate of 2,672 listed companies with a combined market capitalisation of approximately US$7.3 trillion (Source: Bloomberg).
+As at 29 February 2016 the three markets of the NASDAQ Stock Market were home to an aggregate of 2,818 listed companies with a combined market capitalisation of approximately US$7.6 trillion (Source: S&P Capital IQ).

 Market activity and deals

-Foreign private issuers (FPIs) completed 40 US-registered IPOs, raising proceeds of US$33.60 billion (Source: Wolters Kluwer).
+Foreign private issuers (FPIs) completed 29 US-registered IPOs, raising proceeds of US$3.52 billion (Source: Wolters Kluwer).

-There were 11 IPOs that exceeded US$1 billion in proceeds, seven of which were in the financial industry (Source: Renaissance Capital).
+There were three IPOs that exceeded US$1 billion in proceeds, two in the energy industry and one in the financial industry (Source: Renaissance Capital).

-During 2014, many sectors were active IPO participants, led by the biotech/pharmaceuticals/healthcare, finance and energy/natural resources sectors.
-There were a number of real estate investment trust (REITs) offerings including the largest REIT IPO in history (US$2.3 billion) but that sector continues to be more active in the follow-on market.
+During 2015, many sectors were active IPO participants, led by the biotech/pharmaceuticals, finance and medical/healthcare sectors.
+There were a number of real estate investment trust (REITs) offerings accounting for 3.8% of the total number of IPOs conducted in 2015 (Source: Wolters Kluwer).

-At 31 December 2014, there were 85 companies that had filed within the prior 180 days with the SEC waiting to go public (Source: Wolters Kluwer).
+At 24 February 2016, there were 61 companies that had filed within the prior 180 days with the SEC waiting to go public (Source: Wolters Kluwer).
 This number excludes confidential submissions by FPIs and by "emerging growth companies" (EGCs), the category of issuer created by the JOBS Act (see Question 5 for the definition of ECG and related information), which are permitted to submit draft registration statements confidentially to the SEC until 21 days before they market their offerings, when they must file the registration statement publicly.
-In addition, in 2014, 54 companies postponed their IPOs by formally withdrawing their registration statements from review by the SEC (Source: Wolters Kluwer).
+In addition, in 2015, 60 companies formally withdrew their IPO registration statements from review by the SEC (Source: Wolters Kluwer).

 The main securities regulator is the SEC (www.sec.gov).
 It is an independent US government agency that: